Our COVID-19 Measures

 Central & Eastern Europe

-- Besides regular checks for mail and to monitor the situation at our facilities, most of our staff still work from home, but we are allowed to visit customer sites in order to install new systems or to do important maintenance work.
+- Besides regular checks for mail and to monitor the situation at our facilities, most of our staff still work from home, but we are allowed to visit customer sites in order to install new systems or to do important maintenance work, as we are in critical infrastructure.

 Frequentis Middle East continues to remain fully operational to support the recovery of operations for ANSPs and airports as countries in the region open up borders gradually and allow airlines to resume scheduled passenger flights.